Sim0nW0lf/Docker-Atelier/Nextcloud/_Installation/readme.md

 ## Prerequisites

 * Traefik
-* Nextcloud URL pointing to your server
+* Nextcloud URL pointing to your server (something like cloud.exampleserver.com)
-* Collabora URL pointing to your server
+* Collabora URL pointing to your server (something like collabora.exampleserver.com)

 This setup only works if you have Traefik installed.
 Be sure to install it from my Docker-Atelier aswell or read this tutorial which I used.